sclarkstone/milestoneProject2/README.md

 * [material.io](https://material.io/resources/color/#!/?view.left=1&view.right=1&primary.color=557a95&secondary.color=33691E]) was used to check accessibility of text colours on background colours.
 Also used to find complemetary colours.
 This is where i decided on my 2 shades of blue with white text.
 As the result was that black was not legible on these shades of blue.
 Credit to my mentor Akshat for showing me this resource.

 * OpenWeatherMap API.
-Credit to the provdided walkthroughs at [Fetch the Weather with OpenWeatherMap API and JavaScript](https://bithacker.dev/fetch-weather-openweathermap-api-javascript) and [openweathermap](https://openweathermap.org/current) for how to display the API JSON as desired.
+Credit to the provdided walkthroughs at [Fetch the Weather with OpenWeatherMap API and JavaScript](https://bithacker.dev/fetch-weather-openweathermap-api-javascript) and [openweathermap](https://openweathermap.org/current) for a guide on different options on how to display the API JSON as desired.

 * [techsini](http://techsini.com/multi-mockup/index.php) was used to generate the multi device website mock up used in the readme file.